cpatgo/funnel/wp-content/plugins/awesome-support/readme.txt

 - **Restricted access**: all correspondence is private between the client and the agents
 - **File upload**: you control when files can be uploaded, how many files, and how large they are
 - **Multiple products**: provide support for as many products as you want
+- **Multiple deparments**: provide support for multiple departments
 - **Custom fields**: easily set up additional custom fields
 - **Terms & conditions**: ask users to agree to your your terms and conditions before they open a ticket
 - **Old tickets**: identify old tickets quickly with tags
+- **Agent Collaboration**: multiple agents can work on the same ticket and tickets can be transferred between agents

 = Extensions =